Probing the warm dark matter mass with [C II] intensity mapping: Impact of the faint-end slope

 The results presented in Sects.~\ref{sec:CII_power_spectrum} and \ref{sec:bayesian_inference} refer to the assumption of $\alpha = -1.1$, and therefore correspond to a scenario in which low-mass haloes ($M < 10^{10}\,h^{-1}\,\mathrm{M}_\odot$) are negligible contributors to the overall signal (see Sect.~\ref{subsec:limitation_weight_masses}).
 As a consequence, the expected suppression of power in WDM scenarios due to the absence of this small-halo population becomes irrelevant for our purposes.

 To maximise and exploit the potential contribution of \cii emission from low-mass haloes discussed above, we now turn to steeper faint-end slopes of the LF.
-In particular, we repeat the analysis for different values of $\alpha$, with special attention to the case $\alpha = -1.9$, which amplifies the role of faint, low-mass haloes in the total emission (see Fig.~\ref{fig:weight_masses}).
+In particular, we repeated the analysis for different values of $\alpha$, with special attention to the case $\alpha = -1.9$, which amplifies the role of faint, low-mass haloes in the total emission (see Fig.~\ref{fig:weight_masses}).
 In this regime, the degeneracy in the $m_\mathrm{WDM}$--$\sigma$ parameter space discussed in Sect.~\ref{subsec:CDM_data} changes direction, as both parameters now act to suppress the power (left panel of Fig.~\ref{fig:lik2D_pessimistic_alpha-1.9}).
 Consequently, to reproduce the CDM mock data with $\sigma = 3 \ h^{-1}\ \mathrm{Mpc}$ under increasingly severe WDM scenarios, $\sigma$ must decrease in order to counterbalance the damping induced by RSDs and preserve the overall signal amplitude (right panel of Fig.~\ref{fig:lik2D_pessimistic_alpha-1.9}).

-We further find that the improvement in the WDM mass constraints remains modest relative to the $\alpha=-1.1$ results in the reference setup.
-This behaviour arises because, in the latter case, the likelihood is truncated by the prior on $\sigma$ (see, e.g., the left panel of Fig.~\ref{fig:lik2D_optimistic}), which prevents the posterior from extending to very small values of $m_\mathrm{WDM}$.
+We further find that the improvement in the $m_\mathrm{WDM}$ constraints remains modest relative to the results obtained for the pessimistic LF with $\alpha=-1.1$ in the reference setup, owing to the large uncertainties associated with the mock data.
 The advantage of a steeper faint-end slope becomes more pronounced when we consider more favourable survey setups.
 For example, in a plausible near-future configuration with $R=100$, $160 \ \mathrm{deg}^2$, and $\Pwn\simeq 2.4\times 10^{10}\,h^{-3}\,\mathrm{Mpc}^3 \,\mathrm{Jy}^2 \,\mathrm{sr}^{-2}$, we obtain a 95\% CL of $1.35 \ \mathrm{keV}$.
 This limit represents an improvement of approximately 75\% relative to the pessimistic case with $\alpha = -1.1$, exceeding even that derived under the optimistic LF assumption of $\sim$8\% for the corresponding survey setup.